rawmind0/docker-alpine/README.md

 A base image to run nginx.
 It's based in rawmind/alpine-monit, adding nginx to make able to run it.

+- Compile and install nginx under /opt/nginx.
+- It provides a monit config to run nginx. /opt/monit/etc/conf.d/monit-service.cfg
+- It provides a script to start/stop/restart nginx.
+- From this image, you could build your html microservices.
+- It could be also used as loadbalancer/proxy base.
+- Service is started with its own user and group.
+- Default options could be overwritten through env variables.

 * Latest version ([Dockerfile](https://github.com/rawmind0/alpine-nginx/blob/master/Dockerfile)).
 * Image versions ([Tags](https://hub.docker.com/r/rawmind/alpine-nginx/tags/)).